-- Relationships: This group looks at learning about different types of relationships, new skills for effective communication and to identify and replace unrealistic expectations.
+- Relationships: This workshop focuses on learning about different types of relationships, new skills for effective communication and to identify and replace unrealistic expectations.

-- Wellness: The wellness group stresses balance in all parts of one’s life.
+- Wellness: The wellness workshop stresses balance in all parts of one’s life.
 Participants learn the fundamental principles of attaining good mental, emotional and physical health.

-- Anxiety: The focus is on education regarding anxiety, its symptoms and causes, as well as positive coping strategies.
+- Anxiety: The focus of this workshop is education regarding anxiety, its symptoms and causes, as well as how to establish positive coping strategies.

-- Mood Disorders: This is a “self-help” group focusing on the establishment of positive coping strategies and the development of a Wellness Recovery Action Plan.
+- Mood Disorders: This is a “self-help” workshop focusing on the establishment of positive coping strategies and the development of a Wellness Recovery Action Plan.

-- Self-Esteem: This group looks at learning to discover our true selves by becoming more aware of our inner critic and discovering our strengths.
+- Self-Esteem: This workshop focuses on learning to discover our true selves by becoming more aware of our inner critic and discovering our strengths.

-- Anger Management: Learn to identify anger and healthier ways to deal with conflict, resentment and other negative feelings.
+- Anger Management: Learning to identify anger and healthier ways to deal with conflict, resentment and other negative feelings.

 - Grief: Not everyone experiences grief the same way.
-This group discusses coping and healing after the death of a loved one.
+This workshop discusses coping and healing after the death of a loved one.

-- Pre-contemplative group: The goal is to explore substance use and misuse.
-It also examines healthy guidelines in order to minimize harmful consequences of a person’s substance use.
+- Pre-contemplative group: The goal of this workshop is to explore substance use and misuse.
+It also examines healthy guidelines in order to minimize harmful consequences of a person’s use of substances.